- Many users complain about Discord static noise when streaming. This could occur due to incorrect output device configuration.

 Once you have the correct audio output set, scroll down and review the input sensitivity, advanced settings for Noise Suppression and Audio codec, voice processing setting, and quality setting.

-While these settings may not directly affect the static noise issue, it can certainly help your audio quality.
+While these settings may not directly affect the static noise, they can help your audio quality.

-- Choose the Sounds option from the options.
+- Choose the Sounds option from the options, then click on the Recording tab.

 - Select your audio recording device (mic) from the list of devices.